SecurityEssentials/Teams2NVivo/index.md

 Sometimes (usually?) the timings on the transcript are a few seconds different from those in the recording.
 NVivo doesn't seem to have an easy way to correct that, so we've implemented one in the script here.

 To fix the timestamps, before doing the conversion,
-* Open the VTT transcript file in a text editor, and the M4A file in a normal viewer.
+* Open the transcript file in an editor, and the M4A file in a normal viewer.

 * Find a statement that’s identifiable in both (maybe the first thing said) and note the timings T<sub>vtt</sub> and T<sub>m4a</sub> for that statement.